 Political Parties and Political Participation: Political parties are free to register and operate in the country.
-As of August, 11 political parties were registered with the Political Parties Registration Commission.
+As of December a total of 14 political parties were registered with the Political Parties Registration Commission, and eight others received provisional registration certificates.
 Opposition parties complained that the ruling APC engaged in intimidation of other parties.
-In June supporters of the opposition Alliance Democratic Party reported that supporters of the ruling APC smeared feces on the party's Lunsar office and attacked the vehicle of the leader of the party.
+In June 2016 supporters of opposition party ADP reported that supporters of the ruling APC smeared human waste on the party's Lunsar office and attacked the vehicle of the leader of the party.
+As of August 31, police were still investigating the matter.

 Participation of Women and Minorities: No laws limit the participation of women and minorities in the political process, and women and minorities participated.
 Women have the right to vote, but husbands or other patriarchal figures were known to influence their decisions.
 Of the 124 parliamentarians, 14 were women.
 As of August women led four of the 23 ministries.
-Seven of the 26 judges on the three highest courts were women.
-Cultural and traditional practices in the northern areas of the country prevented women from holding office as paramount chiefs (a parallel system of tribal government operated in each of the 149 chiefdoms).
+On the three highest courts, 11 of the 35 judges were women.
+Cultural and traditional practices in the northern areas of the country prevented women from holding office as paramount chiefs (a parallel system of tribal government operated in each of the 190 chiefdoms).